 Around 3,240 vehicles were stolen and snatched in Gurgaon in 2014, as compared to 3,190 in 2013, of which 2,850 were two-wheelers.
 If you have two-wheeler insurance, the financial impact of theft will not affect you.

 By driving an uninsured two-wheeler, you are not just putting yourself and your family at risk but are also endangering the lives of third-party.
 You never know when your luck might run out, and you need bike insurance.
 The new Road Transport and Safety Bill has proposed hefty penalties on vehicles without insurance.
-So, if you haven’t purchased a one, do it now.
-After all, it is all about the safety of yours and your vehicle!
+So, if you haven’t purchased one, do it now.
+After all, it is all about your and your vehicle’s safety!

 You will also like to read: